SaumoPal97/MPower/README.md

 ### Project development roadmap

-The project currently does the following things.
+MPower currently does the following things.

-- Feature 1
-- Feature 2
-- Feature 3
+- Provide AI powered course suggestions based on the students' profiles
+- AI powered personalised course builder
+- AI chatbot to ask course related doubts
+- AI powered tool to analyse bank offers and build a knowledge base
+- AI chatbot to ask best bank offers and offer related doubts
+- TTS and STT features on our AI chatbot for easier usage

-In the future we plan to...
+In the future we plan to
+- Provide multilingual support to address the needs of rural women from diverse backgrounds
+- Build a richer course creator functionality powered by Granite models
+- Incorporate social and community tools for women entrepreneurs across the world to interact and share their knowledge
+- Launch V1 of an AI powered business coach to not just help women entrepreneurs learn new business courses but also help them launch, scale and become financially successful in their endeavour

 See below for our proposed schedule on next steps after Call for Code 2024 submission.